soklet/soklet/README.md

 All of Soklet's components are programmatically pluggable via the [SokletConfiguration](https://www.soklet.com/javadoc/com/soklet/SokletConfiguration.html) builder.

-The components you'll likely want to customize are:
+Components you'll likely want to customize are:

 * [Server](#server) - handles HTTP 1.1 requests and responses
 * [ResponseMarshaler](#response-marshaler) - turns Java objects into bytes to send over the wire